SMS Kaiser (1911): Fate

-Following the capitulation of Germany in November 1918, most of their fleet ships were interned in the British naval base in Scapa Flow under the command of Rear Admiral Ludwig von Reuter.
-Prior to the departure of the German fleet, Admiral Adolf von Trotha made clear to von Reuter that he could not allow the Allies to seize the ships, under any conditions.
-The fleet rendezvoused with the British light cruiser Cardiff, which led the ships to the Allied fleet that was to escort the Germans to Scapa Flow.
-The massive flotilla consisted of some 370 British, American, and French warships.
-Once the ships were interned, their guns were disabled through the removal of their breech blocks.
+In early November 1918, Germany agreed to surrender according to terms laid out in the Armistice of 11 November 1918; one of the clauses of the agreement stipulated that the bulk of the High Seas Fleet must be interned while negotiations for the eventual peace treaty were held.
+After proposals to send the fleet to Norway or Spain failed, the Allies settled on the British naval base at Scapa Flow.
+Kaiser was among the list of ships to be interned.
+The fleet was commanded by KAdm Ludwig von Reuter.
+Prior to the departure of the German fleet, now-Admiral Adolf von Trotha made clear to Reuter that he could not allow the Allies to seize the ships under any conditions.

+On 21 November, the fleet rendezvoused with the British light cruiser Cardiff, which led the ships to the Allied fleet that was to escort the Germans to Scapa Flow.
+The Allied fleet consisted of some 370 British, American, and French warships.
+The Germans initially sailed to the Firth of Forth, and from there, proceeded in smaller groups to Scapa Flow.
+Once the ships were interned, their guns were disabled through the removal of their breech blocks, and their crews were reduced to 200 officers and enlisted men.
 The fleet remained in captivity during the negotiations that ultimately produced the Versailles Treaty.